cjchengusc/linear_regression/README.md

 - In gradient descent algorithm, parameters corresponding to each input features are simultaneously and repeatedly updated until they are convergent.
 - Parameters converge when partial derivative of squared error cost function of each parameters reaches the minimum value.
 - In other words, gradient descent algorithm is used to get parameters that minimize the cost function.
 - Plotting *cost function - number of iterations* curve is a sufficient way to monitor functionality of gradient descent algorithm.
-Gradient descent algorithm works correctly when cost function decreases on every iteration.
+Gradient descent algorithm works correctly when cost function decreases on every iterations.
 Also a reasonable learning rate in gradient descent algorithm is set based on performance of *cost function - number of iterations* curve.

 ## Code Version
 Python 2.7.10